Introduction to DevSecOps with GitLab CI/CD

 Q.: How can teams start with GitLab CI/CD for DevSecOps?

 A.: Teams can start using GitLab CI/CD for DevSecOps by signing up for GitLab’s free trial, which provides access to GitLab Ultimate features.
 Once registered, they can configure continuous integration, create test environments, and explore GitLab’s built-in security and compliance tools.
-Preparing for DevSecOps implementation is essential by understanding their specific project requirements and security needs.
+Preparing for DevSecOps implementation involves understanding their specific project requirements and security needs.

 Question 7.